wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.6.8 =
+* Improvement: don't display the restore bulk action in the medias list if there is nothing to restore.
+* Improvement: you can know select and unselect all image sizes at once in the settings page.
+* Improvement: detect when the backup directory is not writable.
+A warning is displayed dynamically under the backup setting, a notice is also displayed on some pages.
+* Improvement: some strings were still not translated in the bulk optimization page.
+* Bug Fix: the "Save & Go to Bulk Optimizer" button now redirects you even if no settings have been changed.
+* Lots of various small fixes and code improvements.

 = 1.6.7.1 =
 * Bug Fix: Fixed the "Unknown error" during a bulk optimization.